geraldotech/DevMap/NodeJS/Setup_Node_&&_NGIX_VPS.md

 ## VPS in General [Updated]

+Nginx as reverse intercept connection on specific ports and  redirect them to different destinations based on your configuration.

 - 1 - push to github
 - 2 - VPS install git and node
   - `apt install git`